rnabioco/molb-7950/README.md

 Each of these will be linked in the table on the front page.

+If you want to suppress quarto rendering of a file, use an underscore prefix like `_class-01.qmd`.

 ## Syllabus updates

 1. Edit the "Syllabus" sheet on the [Google